winitzki/scall/tutorial/programming_dhall.md

 This method should extract all data stored in a functor and put that data into a list (in some fixed order).
 Once the data is extracted, we can apply the standard `List/fold` method to that list.

-So, let us define the typeclass `Foldable` through the `toList` method:
+With this in mind, chapter "Typeclasses" defines the typeclass `Foldable` through the `toList` method:

 ```dhall
 let Foldable = ∀(F : Type → Type) → ∀(a : Type) → F a → List a
 ```

+A related method is `foldMap`

-Only functors are foldable in a non-trivial way.
+Only functors can be foldable or traversable.
-To be more precise, we might add a `Functor F` typeclass constraint to the definition of `Foldable`.
+So, we will assume that a `Functor F` typeclass evidence is always available for foldable and traversable functors.

-TODO: formulate Foldable via toList, and explain the generalization to Traversable
+TODO:  explain the generalization to Traversable

 ## Monads and their combinators